 The unspoilt marshland of Moine Mhor is home to a large variety of birds, while canoeing, kayaking, and dinghy sailing can also be enjoyed nearby (there is a slipway at the end of Crinan Ferry.)
 Guests can also enjoy a good variety of pubs and eating places in the towns and villages round about.

 Bed linen, towels, domestic electricity and the first £20 of electric heating (£40 between November and February) are included in the rental.
-Sorry, no smoking and pets are not accepted.
+Sorry, no smoking.
+A maximum of 1 dog is welcome at an additional charge (1 large, 1 medium or 1 small).
+If you wish to bring any other pets please contact us and we will see what we can do.
 There is a payphone and FREE wi-fi internet connection is available.
 A refundable householder's deposit will be required.